epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 It also supports registries for storing version history of Charts, much like docker.

 In this project we use Helm Charts to define and deploy IOC instances.
 IOCs are grouped into a {any}`services-repo`.
 Typical services repositories represent a beamline or accelerator technical area but any grouping is allowed.
 Each of these repositories holds the Helm Charts for its IOC Instances and any other services we require.
-Each IOC instance folder need only container:e
+Each IOC instance folder need only contain:

-- a values.yaml file to override the default values in the repository's global Helm Chart
+- a values.yaml file to override the default values in the repository's global values.yaml.
 - a config folder as described in {any}`generic-iocs`.
-- a couple of boilerplate files that are the same for all IOCs.
+- a couple of boilerplate Helm files that are the same for all IOCs.

 **epics-containers** does not use helm registries for storing each IOC instance.
 Such registries only hold a zipped version of the Chart files, and this is redundant when we have a git repository holding the same information.
 Instead a single global helm chart represents the shared elements between all IOC instances and is stored in a helm registry.
-Each folder in the services repository is itself a helm chart that includes the global chart as a dependency.
+Each folder in the services repository is itself a helm chart that includes that global chart as a dependency.

 ### Repositories